yfaway/zone-apis/README.md

 forward, events generated by the devices / sensors will trigger the associated actions.

 It is important to note that the zone_parser is just a default mechanism to build the ZoneManager.
-A custom module can be used to parse from a different OpenHab naming pattern, or the ZoneManager can be constructed manually.
+A custom module can be used to parse from a different naming pattern for the OpenHab items, or the ZoneManager can be constructed manually.
 The role of the parser is no longer needed once the ZoneManager has been built.